Frank-ly4/Recycling25/business_plan_rebuild/audits/viability_check.md

     *   *Recommendation:* Keep this off the P&L to impress investors later ("Sandbagging").

 ## 4. Critical Risks
-*   **Regulation Delay:** If BMA delays the 80 THB penalty enforcement again, the "Cost Savings" pitch weakens.
+*   **Regulation Delay / Soft Enforcement:** If the BMA separation discount (20 vs 60) is weakly enforced or difficult to access administratively, the pure “fee savings” pitch weakens.
 *   **Mitigation:** Lean heavily on **Corporate ESG** (Sansiri/AP Net Zero goals) which exists regardless of BMA law.